joehunterdev/react-complete-guide/readme.md

 #### Adding Route Protection
  - Again we can utilize a loader `checkAuthLoader` say for example and include this on protected routes

 #### Adding Automatic Logout
+  - Logout user out after xmins and clear token
+  - One option is to `useEffect` in our root layour and run the checks.
+This component needs to be high up in the tree
+  - We can import our `useLoaderData` to get the data to check for token
+  - then levarage `useSubmit` hook to check if a form has been sent
+    - `useSubmit` Programatically send a form
 #### Managing the Token Expiration

 #### Module Resources